-Financial corporations: A financial corporation is one that is not exempted from the imposition of tax under the provisions of Va.
-Code § 58.1-401, which derives more than 70% of its gross income from the classes of income enumerated in items 1 through 4 below, without reference to the state where the income is earned, including, but not limited to, small loan companies, sales finance companies, brokerage companies and investment companies:
+A financial corporation is one that is not exempted from the imposition of tax under the provisions of Va.
+Code § 58.1-401, which derives more than 70% of its gross income from the classes of income enumerated in items 1 through 4 below, without reference to the state where the income is earned, including, but not limited to, small loan companies, sales finance companies, brokerage companies, and investment companies:

-- Fees, commissions, other compensation for financial services rendered: - Gross profits from trading in stocks, bonds, or other securities; - Interest; and - In computing the amounts referred to in items 1 through 4 above, any amount received by a member of an affiliated group (determined under IRC § 1504(a), but without reference group (determined under IRC § 1504(a), but without reference to whether any such corporation is an includible corporation under IRC § 1504(b)) from another member of such group, will be included only to the extent the amount exceeds related expenses of the recipient.
+- 1. Fees, commissions, other compensation for financial services rendered; - 2.
+Gross profits from trading in stocks, bonds, or other securities; - 3.
+Interest; and - 4.
+Dividends that are included in Virginia taxable income.

+In computing the amounts referred to in items 1 through 4 above, any amount received by a member of an affiliated group (determined under IRC § 1504(a), but without reference to whether any such corporation is an includible corporation under IRC § 1504(b)) from another member of such group, will be included only to the extent the amount exceeds related expenses of the recipient.